 If you're with someone you suspect is having a stroke, watch the person carefully while waiting for emergency assistance.

-- Weak spots in your blood vessel walls (aneurysms)
+- Bulges at weak spots in your blood vessel walls (aneurysms)

 Transient ischemic attack (TIA)